brthor/gofer.net.github.io/jobs.md

 Recurring Jobs are set up to be run on an interval.
 You may specify a `TimeSpan` based interval, or use a 6-part crontab to specify the interval.

-- If there are no running workers, recurring tasks will not just stack up on the queue to be run later.
+If there are no running workers, recurring tasks will not just stack up on the queue to be run later.
 At least one running worker is required to process recurring tasks.
 If the workers are down for a while, recurring tasks will run at the next interval when the workers are started back up, but won't run previous intervals.

-- Recurring tasks may be updated or canceled.
+Recurring tasks may be updated or canceled.
+They will continue to run until cancelled.